+The Scientific Committee is currently reshaping the program to include the latest findings on COVID-19, making this year’s meeting highly relevant and engaging in the current medical and scientific landscape.
 The objective of the 8th Annual Meeting of the International Cytokine & Interferon Society is to promote interactions between scientists performing cutting-edge studies of the molecular mechanisms of cytokine and interferon function, signal transduction, and gene expression in the context of health and disease.
 Working with the scientific advisory committee composed of leading investigators from academia and industry, an outstanding scientific program is planned.

 The Cytokines annual meeting has become the world’s most important annual conference on basic, clinical and translational research on cytokines and their roles in host defense, inflammation, tissue repair and cancer.

-Set in the thriving technology hub of Seattle, this meeting will explore the application of molecular and systems biology approaches to understand the mechanisms of cytokine functions in the broad areas of signal transduction, gene expression, and systems responses in the context of health and disease.
+This meeting will explore the application of molecular and systems biology approaches to understand the mechanisms of cytokine functions in the broad areas of signal transduction, gene expression, and systems responses in the context of health and disease.
 In recent years, research presented at this meeting has had practical application to a wide range of clinical areas: cancer, infectious disease, inflammation, autoimmune disease, metabolism, microbiome health, and development.

 Sessions will include cutting edge and basic and clinical presentations, Keynote Lectures from four world leaders in cytokine and interferon research, with 2 timely poster sessions, and a total of 55 presentations by invited speakers as well as oral abstract presentations.
 Attendees from all career stages will participate in 4 ground-breaking Plenary and 14 highly relevant scientific sessions (see attached schedule).

 - mucosal immunity